2020 fundraising events for those coping with loss

 Mind host various fundraising events to raise money for their charity.
 A new event for 2020 is The Mind Walk, a 10k route happening across London.
 This event is about showing up rather than racing to the finish line, as the charity wants people to stop and notice the community of walkers showing their support for mental health.

-If you want to find out your other fundraising options for Mind, then browse the events here.
+If you want to find out your other fundraising options, browse Mind's charity events here.

 British Heart Foundation’s swimming events